- Woodridge School District 68

 Computer Network Access and Use

 All users (i.e. students, staff, administration, parents, school board members, community members and others) must sign the Acceptable Use of Electronic Networks and Technology form before using the district's electronic network and information services.
-For the 2022-23 school year, all parents/guardians will co-sign the student form at the time of registration.
-Beginning with the 2023-24 school year, this form will only be signed once with any new enrollment in the school district.
+All parents/guardians will co-sign the student form once with any new enrollment in the school district.

 All use of the District’s electronic networks shall be consistent with the District’s goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
 These procedures do not attempt to state all required or prohibited behavior by users.
 However, some specific examples are provided.
 The failure of any user to follow these procedures will result in the loss of privileges, disciplinary action, and/or legal action.

 The term electronic networks includes all of the District’s technology resources, including, but not limited to:

 - The District’s local-area and wide-area networks, including wireless networks (Wi-Fi), District-provided Wi-Fi hotspots, and any District servers or other networking infrastructure;